When I emerged onto the hectic streets of Zurich for Street Parade, I immediately realized I was overdressed.

 Suddenly it made sense why everybody had been asking me what I would wear to Street Parade.
 Some people evidently take their wardrobe-planning very seriously for this, one of the biggest techno parties in the world (and Zurich’s largest annual event).

-Myself and a million of my closest friends gathered on this day – the second Saturday of August – to dance, wander, gawk, and revel around Lake Zurich.
+Myself and a million of my closest friends gathered in Zurich on this day – the second Saturday of August – to dance, wander, gawk, and revel around Lake Zurich.

 Street Parade is officially a demonstration for freedom, love, and tolerance, and although it has morphed since its beginnings in 1992 (with just 1,000 attendees), it’s still legally considered a political demonstration.
 (I think that’s how the city of Zurich justifies paying for this mammoth event).